nbnuk/images-client-plugin/README.md

 * **version 0.7** (14/06/2016)
   * Added feature to up and down vote an image.
   * Added feature to nominate image as ALA Preffered image.
 ImageController will update ALA Preferred species list and once    successful, it will update the Bie Index.
-Please see the configuration section related to enable this feature to work properly.
+Please see the configuration section for this feature to work properly.

 * **version 0.6.1** (15/06/2015)
   * Bugfix for img thumbnail carousel.